home-assistant/home-assistant.io/source/_integrations/adaptive_lighting.markdown

   default: 45
   type: integer
 interval:
-  description: Period between adapting the lights, in seconds.
+  description: How often to adapt the lights, in seconds.
   required: false
   default: 90
   type: integer